-“The Sabres’ support of our mission makes such a difference in our ability to conduct cutting-edge research and provide compassionate care programs for our patients,” said Candace S. Johnson, Ph.D., Roswell Park President and CEO.
-“I’m especially grateful for the engagement of the Western New York community once again in supporting Bald for Bucks.
-I cannot thank the Buffalo Sabres enough for being an important part of the fight against cancer.”
+“The Sabres’ support of our mission makes such a difference in our ability to conduct cutting-edge research and provide compassionate care programs for our patients,” said Candace S. Johnson, Ph.D., Roswell Park president and CEO.
+“I’m especially grateful for how they are engaging the Western New York community once again in supporting the ‘Goin’ Bald for Bucks’ program like this.
+I can’t thank them enough for being such an important part of the fight against cancer with us.”

-As part of the effort, the Sabres and Roswell Park will release a limited-edition Bald for Bucks T-shirt with a Sabres golden season theme.
-Donors who contribute $50 or more will receive the T-shirt and have the chance to win autographed merchandise, tickets to future Sabres and Buffalo Bandits games, and meet-and-greet opportunities.
+As part of the effort, the Sabres and Bald for Bucks will release limited-edition T-shirts.
+Donors who contribute $50 or more will receive the T-shirt and have the chance to win autographed merchandise, tickets to future Sabres games and meet-and-greet opportunities.

-Prior to the Sabres’ game vs. the Pittsburgh Penguins on Thursday, March 5, Sabres studio analyst Martin Biron and play-by-play announcer Dan Dunleavy will shave their heads live on air during the Sabres’ broadcast.
+Prior to the Sabres game vs. the Pittsburgh Penguins on Friday, March 1, Sabres studio analyst Martin Biron will shave his head live on air during the Sabres’ broadcast.

 Donations can be made online at Sabres.com/BaldForBucks or at KeyBank Center during the team’s home games on Feb.
-1, 9 and 23, and March 5.
-All money raised stays in Western New York, with the goal of accelerating promising research projects and supporting programs that assist patients during their cancer journey.
+1, 9, 15 and 23.
+All money raised will stay in Western New York, with the goal of accelerating promising research projects and supporting programs that assist patients during their cancer journey.

 About Bald for Bucks